-Purim is an odd name choice for the celebration commemorating the Jewish people's great salvation from annihilation that we read about in the book of Esther.
-The word "purim" means "lots" and refers to the lots that Haman cast to decide the month and day on which he was going to choose for the genocide of the Jewish people.
+"Purim" is an odd name choice for the celebration commemorating the Jewish people's great salvation from annihilation that we read about in the book of Esther.
+The word "purim" means "lots" and refers to the lots that Haman cast to decide the month and day for the genocide of the Jewish people.

-Why would God want this holiday named after the intended means of His people's demise?
+Why would God want this holiday named after intended means of His people's demise?
 To understand the answer to this question, we must understand Haman's spiritual and biological ancestry.
-Haman was a descendant of Amalek, who was one the greatest enemies of Israel and the first atheist mentioned in the Torah, which states, "he did not fear God" (Deut.
-25:18).
-In Jewish thought, this phrase means that Amalek was an atheist and as such believed that the world, like all of life, was the result of chance, as the means of determining the destiny of Israel, ultimately declaring that there is no God who controls or guides.
+Haman was a descendant of Amalek, one Israel's greatest enemies who also happens to be first atheist mentioned in the the Deuteronomy 25:18 notes that "he did not fear God."
+In Jewish thought, this phrase means that Amalek was an atheist and as such believed that was merely the result of chance.
+Consequently, he chose "lots" (purim), a game of chance, as the means of determining the destiny of Israel.
+Such a strategy makes sense for a man who denies the existence of a God who controls or guides our affairs.
 For this reason, the Book of Esther does not even mention the name of God even once.